dkilcy/saltstack-base/states/openstack/DeployWindowsCloudInstance.md

 ### Configure Active Directory and DNS Server

-DNS Suffix is lab.local

 1. Login as Administrator.
-2. From the Server Manager Dashboard, set the VM with a static IP address (You must do this for AD to work)
+2. From the Server Manager Dashboard, verify the VM is set with a static IP address -- **You must do this for AD to work**
- * a.
-Click the network icon at the lower right and Open Network and Sharing Center .
- * b.
-Click Ethernet
- * c.
-Click Properties
- * d.
-Select Internet Protocol Version 4
- * e.
-Click Properties
-     - IP Address: 10.0.0.81
-     - Netmask: 255.255.255.0
-     - Gateway: 10.0.0.1
-     - Preferred DNS Server: 127.0.0.1
- * f.
-Close
- * g.
-Restart the OS and log back in

 3. From the Server Manager Dashboard, set the Active Directory and DNS Roles
   * a.
 Click Add roles and features
   * b.
-Select a server from the server pool: demo-windows201 172.16.1.10 2012 R2 Standard Evaluation
+Select a server from the server pool:
   * c.
 The Select Roles dialog appears.
 Check:
       - Active Directory Domain Services
       - DNS Server